All Products

 • No authentication: Enter the Impala username.

-• Kerberos: Upload the keytab file and configure the principal.
+• Kerberos: Upload the Keytab File and configure the Principal.

-• Basic information of the compute source
+• Basic compute source information

 Parameter